Sandia National Laboratories Cybersecurity for Distributed Energy Systems Postdoctoral Appointee in Albuquerque, New Mexico

 Strong programming skills in Python

-Strong record of research contributions, publications in high quality journals and conferences
+Strong record of research contributions as evidenced in publications in high quality journals or presentations at conference

-Proven problem solving skills and ability to analyze and provide solutions
+Proven problem solving skills and the ability to analyze and provide solutions

 Experience with penetration testing, Kali Linux tools, or certified ethical hacker credentials

-Well-developed technical skills with the ability to prioritize and execute in a disciplined and focused manner
+Well-developed technical skills with the ability to prioritize and complete in a disciplined and focused manner

 Strong oral and written communication skills; able to explain complex ideas clearly and concisely